boundarydevices/linux/Documentation/userspace-api/media/v4l/vidioc-dqevent.rst

 	loss of signal and so restarting streaming I/O is required in order for the hardware to synchronize to the video signal.

+    * - ``V4L2_EVENT_SRC_CH_COLORSPACE``
+      - 0x0002
+      - This event gets triggered when a colorsapce change is detected at an input.
+This can come from a video decoder.
+Applications will query the new colorspace information (if any, the signal may also have been lost)

+	For stateful decoders follow the guidelines in :ref:`decoder`.

 Return Value
 ============